microsoft/dstoolkit-mlops-databricks/README.md

 - Fork this repository [here](https://github.com/microsoft/dstoolkit-mlops-databricks/fork)
 - In your Forked Repo, click on 'Actions' and then 'Enable'
-- Within your VS Code:
+- Within your VS Code click, "View", then "Command Pallette", "Git: Clone", and finally select your repo with <yourUserName>/<foldername>
-i.
-"View"
-ii.
-"Command Pallette"
-iii.
-"Git: Clone" --> Select <yourUserName>/<foldername>
 </details>

 ---